 Keratosis Pilaris

-We are frequently asked to assess rashes for an alleric cause.
+We are frequently asked to assess rashes for an allergic cause.

 Its name gives some idea of what it is; ‘keratosis’ means that there is too much keratin, which makes up the tough horny outer layer of the skin, while ‘pilaris’ comes from the Latin for hair (pilus).
-In keratosis pilaris, many small (1 to 2 mm across) horny plugs can be seen blocking the hair follicles on the upper and outer parts of the arms and thighs, and also on the cheeks, especially in front of the ears.
+In keratosis pilaris, many small (1 to 2 mm across) horny plugs can be seen blocking the hair follicles on the upper and outer parts of the arms and back of the thighs and also on the cheeks, especially in front of the ears.

-Unlike eczema, KP will not increase the liklihood of developing food or aero-allergies.
+Unlike eczema, KP will not increase the likelihood of developing food or aero allergies.

 There is no cure for KP, but there are treatments that can help improve the appearance of the bumps.
 These treatments include: